-• DO: Once you've had some time to adjust to you situation, meet with you attorney to update your estate planning documents to reflect your wishes and desires.
+• DO: Once you've had some time to adjust to your situation, meet with your attorney to update your estate planning documents to reflect your wishes and desires.
 Give careful thought to who you will appoint as your executor or trustee; the individual or institution you appoint must be equipped to take on this role and the important duties required in administering your estate.
 Make an appointment to discuss your legacy plan with your financial advisor to ensure your tax and financial strategies are aligned with your goals and wishes for your heirs and/or the charitable organizations you support.

-Don't Forget about Your Loved One's Digital Footprint
+Don't Forget About Your Loved One's Digital Footprint

-ur expanding digital footprints make it more challenging than ever to locate and close accounts after the passing of a loved one.
-As more people choose to eliminate paper statements and opt to access account information online, including online banking and credit card accounts, it can be difficult to determine the number of programs, accounts and personal sites your loved one may have established.
+Our expanding digital footprints make it more challenging than ever to locate and close accounts after the passing of a loved one.
+As more people choose to eliminate paper statements and opt to access account information online, including online banking and credit card accounts, it can be difficult to determine the full extent of your loved one's digital footprint.

-That's why it's critical for all of us to create a list of online accounts and passwords.
-This list should be updated as new accounts are created or passwords are changed and kept in a secure location like a safe or safe deposit box.
+That's why it's critical for all of us to maintain an updated list of online accounts and passwords as new accounts are created or passwords are changed and keep it in a secure location like a safe or safe deposit box.
 Ideally, it should be secured along with your will and/or other estate planning documents so it's available to your spouse or executor who will be responsible for closing out your digital footprint.
+While many people use secure online apps or vaults to consolidate passwords, accessing these can be difficult, if not impossible, after the owner's death.
 A loved one's digital footprint may include:

-- Email account(s) - Social media sites (Facebook, Instagram, etc.) - Cable/internet service provider account - Online banking, credit card, and investment accounts - Health Savings Accounts (HSA) or supplemental medical insurance plans - Utilities or other expenses set up for automatic payments - Mortgage loans (if paid via automatic draft) - Car loans (if paid via automatic draft) - Gym, country club, professional association memberships
+- Email account(s) - Mobile apps - Social media sites (Facebook, Instagram, etc.) - Cable/internet service provider account - Online banking, credit card, and investment accounts - Health Savings Accounts (HSA) or supplemental medical insurance plans - Utilities or other expenses set up for automatic payments - Mortgage loans (if paid via automatic draft)

-- Airline, credit card, and retailer rewards programs - Retail memberships (Amazon Prime, Costco, etc.) - Cell phone mobile applications
+- Car loans (if paid via automatic draft) - Gym, country club, professional association memberships - Airline, credit card, and retailer rewards programs - Retail memberships (Amazon Prime, Costco, etc.)